Marketing consultant Ron Ferguson advises that you’ll boost your return on investment from mailing lists if you:

 Rent updated lists

 About 20% of Americans pull up stakes and move to a new address—or take a new job—every year.
-So it just makes sense to rent only lists that are updated twice a year.
-Or quarterly or even more often.
+So it just makes sense to rent only lists that are updated twice a year, quarterly or even more often.
 If you mail to a house file of your customers and identified prospects (and you should, because such self-generated lists usually pull better than any outside list), you should keep it clean it by periodically making a first-class mailing with address correction requested.
-Worth the cost!
+It is worth the cost!

 Use a list broker’s expertise